-If a House Staff is not eligible for SDI benefits, GME will maintain 100% salary for a minimum of six (6) weeks during an approved medical leave.
-Any unused sick and/or vacation/personal time will be used.
+If a House Staff is not eligible for SDI benefits, GME will maintain 100% weekly salary for a minimum of six (6) weeks during an approved medical leave using unused sick and/or vacation time.
 One (1) week of paid time off must be reserved for use outside of a leave.